gear-foundation/whitepaper-gear.exe/docs/glossary.md

 ### Operator

-An entity responsible for running Executor nodes within the Vara.eth network.
-Operators are elected through the Symbiotic Protocol based on delegated stake and are accountable for reliable execution.
-They represent the economic and operational counterpart to Executors.
+An entity (individual or organization) responsible for running and maintaining [validator nodes](#validator-node-executor-node) within the Vara.eth network.
+Operators provide the technical infrastructure and are elected through the Symbiotic Protocol based on delegated stake.
+They are economically accountable for their validators' performance — receiving rewards for reliable execution and facing slashing penalties for misbehavior.
+Operators represent the bridge between the economic layer (staking) and the technical layer (computation).

 ### Pre-confirmation Mechanism